 The concern is that rather than being empowered, women are objectified and being used to attract a male audience, which runs contrary to feminist principles.

-Although the movement shows signs of progress one might wonder how it will yet overcome its many social challenges and opposing attitudes.
-Those living within western societies, including women, maintain the breast and nipple to be sexually attractive, and thus not a body part that should be flaunted or shown in public.
-This is evident in the increasing number of breast augmentations women are having (8).
-There are attitudes in which some analogize a woman going topless to being “slutty” or promiscuous.
-Few women desire to viewed this way, and will prove an obstacle to the movement attracting new supporters.
-Others contend that there are more pressing issues facing women today including the likes of domestic violence, equal pay, and sexual harassment (9).
-A proponent of the movement would likely retort that this is evidence of the need to bring greater awareness to the movement and the principles underlying it.
-They would also likely agree that the movement has a far distance yet to go in order to attain its goals.
+Although the movement has progressed many still wonder how it will go about overcoming its many social challenges.
+Most people within the West, including women, maintain the breast and nipple to be sexually attractive, and therefore not a body part that should be flaunted or shown in public.
+The nipple’s inherent sexual attractiveness makes sense in light of the growing number of women having breast augmentations (8).
+Attitudes are common that for a woman to go topless is to “slutty” or promiscuous and few women desire to be viewed this way.
+Others contend that there are more pressing issues facing women today, such as domestic violence, equal pay, and sexual harassment (9).

 1. Free the Nipple.
 Available.